mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==
+= 3.20.4 xxxx =
+* Bugfix: in Pro Print, fix protocols in URLs in inline styles added after pageload (again from Advances Ads plugin)

 = 3.20.3 December 21, 2022 =
 * Bugfix: in Pro Print, fix error creating ePub when page loaded in unexpected order